theodore-s-beers/feruca/README.md

 ## Conformance

-The UCA conformance tests can be run with the command `cargo test --release`.
-Please note that, as a result of this library's reliance on `bstr` for UTF-8 validation, any
-[surrogate code points](https://en.wikipedia.org/wiki/Universal_Character_Set_characters#Surrogates)
-found in input to the `collate` method will be converted to the standard "replacement character," `U+FFFD`.
+The UCA conformance tests can be run with the command `cargo test`.
+Please note that, as a result of this library's reliance on `bstr` for UTF-8 validation, any [surrogate code points](https://en.wikipedia.org/wiki/Universal_Character_Set_characters#Surrogates) found in input to the `collate` method will be converted to the standard "replacement character," `U+FFFD`.
 Conformant implementations of the UCA are